techhysahil/Tab-2-accordian/README.md

 # Tab-2-Accordion
-Tab-2-Accordion is a multifunctional and lightweight accordion plugin for jQuery.This acts as a tabs in Desktop and Accordion on the mobile devices.
+Tab-2-Accordion is a multifunctional and lightweight accordion plugin for creating Responsive Tabs which acts as a tabs in Desktop and Accordion on the mobile devices.
 It comes with different themes, Example below:

     Theme Name                  Demo Link
 1. Flat Design